dmacattack/garageDoorNotifier/README.md

 # garageDoorNotifier
-ESP8266 connected with Blynk to monitor and control my garage door
+ESP8266 connected with Blynk to monitor and control my garage door in probably the least secure way